Montana State University: Twenty-first century stability

 In 2006, a major sports scandal engulfed Montana State University.
 On 30 June 2006, former MSU basketball player Branden Miller and former MSU football player John LeBrum were charged with murdering local cocaine dealer Jason Wright.
 After an 18-month investigation, six additional current and former MSU athletes were charged with buying and selling cocaine.
 Three of the six were charged with running a cocaine smuggling ring that sold 26 lb of cocaine in Bozeman between June 2005 to May 2007.

 Court records later revealed that some MSU coaches knew Miller carried handguns in his athletic bag at school and that the murder weapon and other handguns had been secreted in Brick Breeden Fieldhouse.
-In August 2007, Sports Illustrated ran a front-page article, "Trouble in Paradise", that recounted drug use, violence, theft, intimidation, and illegal activities by current and former MSU student-athletes and the complicity of the low-level coaching staff.
+In August 2007, Sports Illustrated ran a front-page article, "Trouble in Paradise", that recounted drug use, violence, theft, intimidation, and illegal activities by current and former MSU student-athletes and the low-level coaching staff's complicity.
 An investigation by the NCAA revealed significantly lower graduation rates for MSU football and basketball players under football coach Mike Kramer as well as men's basketball coach Mick Durham, and a large number of athletes on or flirting with academic probation.
 Gamble quickly fired Kramer, who then sued MSU for unlawful dismissal.
 Kramer and MSU settled out of court, and Kramer received a payment of $240,000.
 In 2009, Gamble said his hardest time as president was dealing with the sports scandal.

 Gamble announced his retirement on 22 March 2009.